 Thank you!
 One way to help is to be active with our programming.
 You can also help us by spreading the word far and wide.
 Another way is through giving.
 Support our Mission with the gift of a donation, or with a CIADC gift certificate.
 We appreciate all that you can do!

 What are the benefits to CIADC Membership?

-Members receive discounts on Classes and Studio Access, and can work during Open Studio Access without being enrolled in a Core Class (after meeting STUC requirements), among other perks.
-Membership also supports CIADC with our Mission.
+Members receive discounts on Classes and Studio Access, Members can work during Open Studio Access without being enrolled in a Class (after meeting STUC requirements), among other perks.
+Membership also supports CIADC with our Mission, and is tax-deductible.